zjruff/Shiny_PNW-Cnet/README.md

 # Shiny_PNW-Cnet
 Shiny-based desktop application to process audio data and facilitate automatic detection and human review of vocalizations of several dozen species native to the Pacific Northwest, USA.
-Uses the latest version (v4) of the PNW-Cnet neural network with 51 target classes.
-Run through RStudio; also requires SoX.
+Uses the PNW-Cnet neural network with either 135 (v5) or 51 (v4) target classes.
+Runs through RStudio; also requires SoX.

 See the document "Shiny_PNW-Cnet_installation_and_use" for detailed instructions on installation and use of the tool.

 To get started, click the green Code button at the top right and choose Download ZIP, then extract the folder into your RStudio home directory.